William McCarter and Ellen Hargis

 William's probate records described his property as 10 acres near the town of Wintersburg valued at $5,000 subject to a $1,500 mortgage.

-At the time the will was probated, both J.W. and Nettie were living in Huntington Beach, California.
-George had just moved from Denison, Texas to Oklahoma (possibly to the town of Sentinel); Beauford was in Wichita, Kansas; Cora was in Franklin, Nebraska; and Lula was in San Francisco, California.
+At the time the will was probated, both Will and Nettie were living in Huntington Beach, California.
+George had just moved from Denison, Texas to Oklahoma (possibly to the town of Sentinel); Beauford was in Wichita, Kansas; Cora was in Franklin, Nebraska; and Lula was in San Francisco.

-In 1924 George died at the age of 51 and was buried next to his father and brother in the Huntington Beach Cemetery.
-What became of his family is unknown.
+On March 31, 1924, George died at the age of 51 in the home of his sister, Lula, in San Francisco.
+He had been visiting from Los Angeles.
+He was buried next to his father and brother in the Huntington Beach Cemetery.

-Beauford also died in Orange County in 1948 at the age of 71.
+Beauford died in Orange County, California in 1948 at the age of 71.
 It appears that he never married.

 In 1924 Nettie and Jud moved to Ventura, California and were still living there in 1934 when she wrote to her cousin, Will.
-At that time, her son Cecil was living with is wife and son, Reba and Bobby, in the mountains of San Bernadino County.
+At that time, her son Cecil McCoy was living with his wife, Reba (Sanders) and son Robert in the mountains of San Bernadino County.
 Her son Ralph was working in Long Beach.
 He died in 1941 at the age of 34.

 Thanks to Diana Guthrie and Amy K. Davis who generously volunteered their time in helping research William's family.